awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 The section includes examples of AWS Command Line Interface \(AWS CLI\) commands that you can use to perform configuration tasks for Patch Manager, a capability of AWS Systems Manager\.

-For an illustration of using the AWS CLI to patch a server environment by using a custom patch baseline, see [Walkthrough: Patch a server environment \(AWS CLI\)](sysman-patch-cliwalk.md)\.
+For an illustration of using the AWS CLI to patch a server environment by using a custom patch baseline, see [Tutorial: Patch a server environment \(AWS CLI\)](patch-manager-patch-servers-using-the-aws-cli.md)\.

 For more information about using the AWS CLI for AWS Systems Manager tasks, see the [AWS Systems Manager section of the AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)\.